 Therefore, the signup bonus of 60,000 BMO Rewards points can be redeemed as $400 worth of travel.
 Plus, you’ll earn more points from everyday spending as you work towards the spending requirements.

 BMO Rewards points can also be redeemed at 0.5cpp against any statement purchase (at the rate of 200 BMO Rewards points = $1), but the value in doing so is clearly not as strong, so you should always aim to use your BMO Rewards points to book travel, if possible.

 In terms of perks and benefits, this card’s standout benefit is a $50 annual lifestyle credit, which is a statement credit that you automatically receive once every calendar year upon making a purchase of at least $50.
 That’s how simple it is – spend $50, get $50!

 Essentially, the lifestyle credit can be thought of as a way to offset the card’s $120 annual fee.
-Best of all, the lifestyle credit is available once per calendar year, meaning that if you apply now, you’ll be able to take advantage of a $50 lifestyle credit in 2020 and another $50 lifestyle credit in 2021 – for a total of $100 in statement credits – all before having to pay an annual fee for the second year.
+Best of all, the lifestyle credit is available once per calendar year, meaning that if you apply now, you’ll be able to take advantage of a $50 lifestyle credit now, and another $50 lifestyle credit next January – for a total of $100 in statement credits – all before having to pay an annual fee for the second year.